|

 her from the altar, the giant ape cradles her in

-his paw, roars at the natives, and turns
+a paw, roars at the natives, and then turns

 back to the jungle.
 On the other side of